 - College transcript with Cumulative GPA and Courses taken (we accept unofficial & official transcripts)

 Can I apply to more than one internship position?

 Will I receive a confirmation my application was received?

-When we will I contacted for an interview?
+When will I be contacted for an interview?

-The application deadline is January 17, 2020 at Noon Pacific Standard Time.
+The application deadline is January 19th, 2021 at 11PM Pacific Standard Time.
 Should you be selected for next steps, you will be contacted by a hiring manager or mentor for an interview.
-The estimated timeframe for interview requests will be from the date you applied and March 10, 2020.
+The estimated timeframe for interview requests will be from the date you applied and March 31, 2021.

 What is the interview process like?

-You will be contacted by a hiring manager or mentor for a phone interview.
+You will be contacted by the mentor or a team member for a phone interview.
 You should expect to have phone or video interviews with both the mentor and members of the team.
-At this time in person interviews are not required as part of the selection process.
-We may choose to use a platform to conduct these interviews.
+At this time in-person interviews are not required as part of the selection process.

 Do interns receive benefits?